-Due to the pumpkin, these cookies have a little more moisture than regular chocolate chip cookies so it's important to store them in an airtight container.
-Like all cookies, these will soften over time!
+The pumpkin content in these cookies helps keep them soft for days.
+They are a little softer than classic vegan chocolate chip cookies so, it's important to store them in an airtight container.

-- Add pumpkin seeds or oatmeal for healthier pumpkin chocolate chip cookies
+- pumpkin seeds or rolled oats for healthier pumpkin chocolate chip cookies

 Vegan Pumpkin Chocolate Chip Cookies